citratecycle/pec/power_management_api/README.md

 ### `cpu_info` Dictionary

-CPU-related information returned by `get_cpu_info` is a list of dictionary.
+CPU-related information returned by `get_cpu_info` is a list of dictionaries.
 In each dictionary, there are following fields:

 ```json
 {